infa-sasatapathy/docker-compose/README.md

 # docker-compose
 A demo project on docker-compose.

 In this demo we're covering a simple usage of docker compose by setting up prometheus and grafana.
-We will demo both typs of volume mounts also in this demo.
+We will demo both types of volume mounts also in this demo.